Raijeee/SleepSync/rawpython.md

 import random
-from passlib.context import CryptContext from kivymd.uix.picker import MDDatePicker
+from passlib.context import CryptContext from kivymd.uix.picker import MDDatePicker from kivymd.uix.datatables import MDDataTable

-# This is the conig of the hashing functions
+# This is the configuration of the hashing functions
 pwd_context = CryptContext(
     schemes=["pbkdf2_sha256"],
     default = 'pbkdf2_sha256',